 A study published in PLoS ONE suggested drinking one or two glasses of wine a week during pregnancy can have a negative impact on a child’s IQ.
-This Before the Headlines analysis accompanied a Roundup which can be viewed here.
+This analysis accompanied a roundup which can be viewed here.

 Title, Date of Publication & Journal

 Fetal alcohol exposure and IQ at age 8: evidence from a population based birth-cohort study.
 Published online 10pm UK time Wednesday 14 November 2012 in PLOS One.

 Claim supported by evidence?

 The paper supports the claim that moderate maternal alcohol use during pregnancy may have an adverse effect on offspring cognition.

 Uses genetic variation in alcohol metabolism to look at in-utero exposure.

 It is reasonable to infer a relationship between alcohol consumption and IQ.

 Relationship found between alcohol metabolism and IQ in moderate drinkers.

 As would be expected no relationship found amongst abstainers.